Official Journal of the International Society of Oncology and BioMarkers (ISOBM)

 Tumor Biology is the official journal of the International Society of Oncology and BioMarkers (ISOBM).

-Tumor Biology, launched in 1980 (formerly published as Oncodevelopmental Biology and Medicine), is a peer reviewed, Open Access journal publishing experimental and clinical cancer research.
+Tumor Biology, launched in 1980 (formerly published as Oncodevelopmental Biology and Medicine), is a peer reviewed, open access journal publishing experimental and clinical cancer research.
 Tumor Biology covers all aspects of tumor markers, molecular biomarkers, tumor targeting, and mechanisms of tumor development and progression.
 Studies in other areas of basic, clinical and translational cancer research are also considered in order to promote connections and discoveries across different disciplines.
-This journal is a member of the Committee on Publication Ethics (COPE).

 The journal publishes original articles, reviews, commentaries and guidelines on tumor marker use.
 All submissions are subject to rigorous single-blind peer review and are selected on the basis of whether the research is sound and deserves publication.

 SUBMISSION OF MANUSCRIPT

 Authors are requested to submit their manuscript electronically to the journal’s editorial management system.
 The manuscript should be uploaded as one file with tables and figures included.
 Please use the journal's manuscript template.